How to build a Web scraper with Node.js

 • Always check if there is already an API that provides the data you need to avoid spending many hours building a new API.

-• The code to retrieve data is highly coupled to the HTML structure of the page, meaning if the structure change, you have to update your code.
+• The code to retrieve data is highly coupled to the page's HTML structure, meaning that if the structure changes, you have to update your code.

-• Some companies can forbid the scraping of their website, so before doing it, always check first if you are allowed to do that.
+• Some companies can forbid the scraping of their website, so always check if you can do that before doing it.

 • Some websites have enhanced security against Web scraping, such as captcha validation.
-I wrote a post on how you can bypass these advanced securities.
+I wrote a post on how to bypass these advanced security measures.

 How to Scrape Zillow using Node.js